 I have 15 years experience assisting new families with breastfeeding, first as a RN working in Mother-Baby and NICU, and then as a lactation consultant for Baptist Health, which included answering phone calls for the Arkansas Breastfeeding Help Line.

-I currently teach free breastfeeding classes once a month at RISE education center in Little Rock and The Blessings House in Sheridan.
-Lactation support is included in our midwifery care for the first six weeks after delivery.
+I currently teach breastfeeding classes, and lactation support is included in our midwifery care for the first six weeks after delivery.